Karaganda: Etymology

-The name "Karaganda" is derived from "caragana" bushes (Caragana arborescens, Caragana frutex), which are abundant in the area.
+The name Karaganda is derived from "caragana" bushes (Caragana arborescens, Caragana frutex), which are abundant in the area.

 History

 Old Town

 Modern-day Karaganda dates back to 1833, when local shepherd Appak Baizhanov allegedly found coal on the site of the city, prompting a coal mining boom.
 By the late 19th century, the local mines had attracted workers from nearby villages, Russian merchants, and entrepreneurs from France and England.
-After this initial boom, the mines were abandoned, but is often still labeled on city maps as the "Old Town", but almost nothing remains on that site.
+After this initial boom, the mines were abandoned; they are often still labeled on city maps as the "Old Town", but almost nothing remains on that site.